nsopt3/ECE_366_Project_2/README.md

 Wrote a majority of the code for part b, however testing and debugging was left for the other team members.
 Also cleaned up comments as well as restructured the readme to include progress from each progress report.

+#### Contributions for part C:

+Verified code in MARS simulation software to make sure it operates normally.

 -----------------------------------------------------------------------------------------------------------------------------------------

 ### Declan Hurless, UIN: 678190922